 “AF beer didn't sneak into the basket.
 It kicked the door down”

 A quarter of all British adults now say they don't drink at all.
-Among those who do, 31% describe themselves as moderating rather than quitting.
+Among those who do, 31% are choosing low and no alcohol alternatives as a way to moderate their drinking.
 The AF market isn't being built by teetotallers.
 It's being built by people who still go to the pub but sometimes want a beer that doesn't come with a hangover.

-The consumer profile has shifted from "person who can't drink" to "person who sometimes chooses not to".
+The consumer profile has shifted from 'person who can't drink' to 'person who sometimes chooses not to'.
 That's a completely different market.
-And it's the reason AF beer now sits alongside milk, bread and electricity in the national inflation calculation.
+And it's why the ONS alcohol-free beer addition sits alongside milk, bread and electricity in the national inflation calculation.

 What This Doesn't Mean

 It doesn't mean regular beer is dying.
-Total beer market revenue in the UK is projected to hit £35 billion by 2032.
+Total UK beer market revenue is projected to exceed $35 billion by 2032.
 AF beer is 2.7% of that market.
 Significant, growing fast, but still a fraction.

 It also doesn't mean AF beer is cheap.
 Premium positioning is a feature of the category, not a bug.
 Two-thirds of no-alcohol beer volume sits in the premium-and-above segment.
 You're paying craft prices for craft products, minus the alcohol duty.
+Though you're also dodging the hidden calorie cost of alcohol.
 The ONS tracking AF beer prices will actually give us better data on whether the category becomes more affordable over time.

 And it doesn't mean the job is done.
 Most pubs still don't have AF options on draught.
 Supermarket ranges, while growing, still dedicate a fraction of shelf space to AF compared to alcohol.
 The basket inclusion recognises where we are.
 There's a long way to go.